Gerenciar eventos de toque em um ViewGroup

 delegateArea.bottom += 100

-// Sets the TouchDelegate on the parent view, such that touches
+// Set the TouchDelegate on the parent view so that touches within

 (myButton.parent as?
 View)?.apply {

-// "delegateArea" is the bounds in local coordinates of
+// Instantiate a TouchDelegate. "delegateArea" is the bounds in

-// the containing view to be mapped to the delegate view.
+// local coordinates of the containing view to be mapped to the

-// "myButton" is the child view that should receive motion
+// delegate view. "myButton" is the child view that receives

 touchDelegate = TouchDelegate(delegateArea, myButton)